Category Archives: Immigrant heritage

 In the early 1900s nationalist fervor built up in Europe until the tensions exploded into the First World War from 1914 to 1918.
 When Germany declared war on Russia, it set off power struggles within that country which ended Russia’s … Continue reading

-The Wedgwood neighborhood is only a mile-and-a-half from the (former) Sand Point Naval Air Station at 7400 Sand Point Way NE.
-Because of its proximity to the naval base and because there was still so much available land in Wedgwood … Continue reading
+The Wedgwood neighborhood is only a mile-and-a-half from the (former) Naval Air Station at 7400 Sand Point Way NE in Seattle.
+There was still so much available land in Wedgwood in the 1940s, so during World War Two a lot … Continue reading

 In Washington State in the year 1910, the census showed that one out of every four residents was foreign-born.
 Of the other three out of four, many were first-generation, born in the USA of immigrant parents, and having come to … Continue reading